Time series forecasting of multiphase microstructure evolution using deep learning: Introduction

 The majority of the above studies focused on a single deep model with ``simple'' two-phase material microstructures in which both phases possess the same morphology, which minimizes the inherent variance and randomness during microstructure evolution compared to a three-phase system, where different types of morphology can coexist within the same microstructure~\cite{huang1995phase,amoabeng2017,balluffi2005kinetics}.
 We use different variants of RNN to compare their performance by forecasting the evolution of two-phase and three-phase microstructures.
-We generate the evolution datasets from phase-field simulations of spinodal decomposition in binary and ternary systems widely found in measurements of metal alloys and polymer blends~\cite{balluffi2005kinetics,Porter}.
+We generate the evolution datasets from PF simulations of spinodal decomposition in binary and ternary systems widely found in measurements of metal alloys and polymer blends~\cite{balluffi2005kinetics,Porter}.
 The resulting microstructure evolution involves complex curvature-driven interface migration and long-range nonlinear diffusion of multiple chemical species as described by the phase-field equations~\cite{ghosh_pccp,ghosh2020_jcp,ghosh2024_fractal}.
 To learn a low-dimensional representation of such data on a linear manifold, for example by PCA, may lead to additional spatiotemporal information loss compared to nonlinear embedding techniques such as the autoencoder.
+Therefore, in this work, we report an autoencoder-based RNN framework as a microstructure learning engine, which can then efficiently be used for the time series forecasting of microstructure evolution without the need to solve the computationally-expensive phase-field governing equations.